NOW HIRING - Conservation Education Specialist

 The Holston River SWCD was formed September 4, 1951.
-Since its inception, service to the farmers of Washington County has been the prime objective for the District.
+Since its inception, service to the farmers of Washington County has been the prime objective for the district.

 Over 50 years ago state legislators recognized the need to support grassroots conservation efforts.
-As a result, the Soil and Water Conservation Districts Law was passed authorizing the creation of Conservation Districts.
+As a result, the Soil and Water Conservation Districts Law was passed authorizing the creation of conservation districts.
 Today there is a conservation district established in every Virginia county, except Arlington.

 Over 50 years ago state legislators recognized the need to support grassroots conservation efforts.
-As a result, the Soil and Water Conservation Districts Law was passed authorizing the creation of Conservation Districts.
+As a result, the Soil and Water Conservation Districts Law was passed authorizing the creation of conservation districts.
 Today there is a conservation district established in every Virginia county, except Arlington.

 You'll notice that this is an old picture of Board members!
 We are proud to say that many HRSWCD Directors have spent over 10 years serving on the board and participating in District programs.